DeveloperMalay/cubit_weather_app/README.md

 In this project you can learn about cubit,streamsubscription,bloc and bloc lisener

-packaages we were using in this project:
+packages we were using in this project:
                                         1.flutter_bloc
                                         2.equatable
                                         3.http